 He started learning the guitar in earnest and studying their records very closely, and not long after graduated from an acoustic to an electric instrument, and was learning the lead guitar parts on records by Holly, Gene Vincent, Ricky Nelson, the Louvin Brothers, and the Everly Brothers — except that to him they were just as much records by Tommy Alsup, Jimmy Bryant, Cliff Gallup, James Burton, Chet Atkins, and Hank “Sugarfoot” Garland, among other guitarists.

 These are just a few names which scratch the surface of Albert Lee’s catalog of music, and artists he has played with.
-We are delighted to have him back at The Cavern club and it’s safe to say this an a show not to be missed!!
+We are delighted to have him back at The Cavern Club and it’s safe to say this is a show not to be missed!